 The Buddhists have gone in a direction relatively opposite to other religions.
 While most religion arises from the idea of transcendence, Buddhists have rejected transcendence as even a valuable goal.
 There is no soul or God.
 There may even be no afterlife.
 What we have is what we can see here and now.
 There is no personal liberation after this life.
-All we have is a social conduct which must be moral and just.
+All we have is social conduct that must be moral and just.
 Buddhism, therefore, has become less of a religion and more of a moral conduct system.

 In some parts of the world, Buddhism is also married to ritualism—thereby fulfilling a social need where temple worship, social gatherings, and cultural festivities are married into a religious act—although the real purpose of such action (e.g. transcendence from matter) cannot be clearly articulated.
 Since there is hardly any concern with transcendence (because there is no soul and God), religion inevitably gets married into the social fabric creating a collectivist culture of seeking the greater common good, because there is no philosophical foundation upon which you and I are spiritually separate individuals.

-Should we say that Buddhism is dominant in Asian societies because they have a collectivist thinking?
+Should we say that Buddhism is dominant in Asian societies because they have collectivist thinking?
 Or should we say that collectivist societies have adopted Buddhism as the philosophical backdrop under which they can justify collectivism by rejecting an eternal spiritual individuality?
 Buddhism provides that philosophical backdrop in which our material identity—e.g. body and mind—is a temporary illusion and unlike Hinduism where there is an individual soul underlying this illusion, in Buddhism there is nothing.
 The world is comprised of opposites, and if you remove one side of the opposition, the other side disappears too.
 Ultimately, as these opposites are removed, we are left with nothing.
 Therefore, once you take away the material identities, there is no soul or God, and hence no transcendence.

 Buddhism is a convenient system for a society that shuns individuality and upholds collectivism—e.g. societies bound by their national and racial identity.
-Buddhism provides the unity by rejecting the soul and individual responsibility.
+Buddhism provides unity by rejecting the soul and individual responsibility.
 It supports collective moral action because it values the life here and now, over the possibilities after any life after death.
 In that sense, Buddhism supports the notion of making the present life prosperous through collective action.
-This idea has proven useful in many Asian countries (where Buddhism is prevalent) who have managed to transform a religious philosophy into a theory of social justice and then into the duty of the leaders of society.
+This idea has proven useful in many Asian countries (where Buddhism is prevalent) that have managed to transform a religious philosophy into a theory of social justice and then into the duty of the leaders of society.

 Religion and Culture are Inseparable